-As a student of Plymouth College of Art your privacy is important to us.
-This privacy notice explains how the College collects, uses and shares your personal data and your rights in relation to the personal data we hold.
+As a student of Plymouth College of Art, your privacy is important to us.
+The privacy notice for students explains how the College collects, uses and shares your personal data and your rights in relation to the personal data we hold.
 This privacy notice concerns our processing of personal data of past, present and prospective students of Plymouth College of Art.

 We collect data to operate effectively and provide you the best experience at Plymouth College of Art.
 We may collect your personal data in a number of ways, for example:

 - from the information you provide when you interact with us before joining - for example, when you express an interest in studying at Plymouth College of Art (e.g signing up to one of our Open Days)

 - when you apply to study via the Universities and Colleges Admissions Service (UCAS) and when you complete other admissions processes